petepm/petepm.github.io/music/synchronized-seasoning/reseasoned.md

-This tune is now available along with the rest on [bandcamp](https://petepeterson.bandcamp.com/TODO), Google Play Music, iTunes, Spotify, Apple Music, etc.
+This tune is now available along with the rest on [bandcamp](https://petepeterson.bandcamp.com/TODO), YouTube, iTunes, Spotify, Apple Music, etc.

 ## Composition notes